Comic Book Collecting and Investing: Key Issues and Storylines

 If you buy comics only for investment, keep in mind that demand for comics is fickle.
-No collectible is guaranteed to go up.
-You may not get out of it what you put into it; that's why it's good to collect for enjoyment and investment, instead of for investment alone.
+No collectible is guaranteed to go up, though it does help if a good movie helps introduce newcomers to the characters.
+Just keep in mind that you may not get out of it what you put into it; that's why it's good to collect for enjoyment and investment, instead of for investment alone.

 Comic Book 1st Appearances by Character